olejardamir/EquationCode/BRIDGE.md

 * `sib-registry.schema.json`
 * `sib-graph.schema.json`
 * `sib-bindings.schema.json`
+* `sib-inputs.schema.json`
 * `sib-waivers.schema.json`
 * `sib-toolchain-lock.schema.json`
+* `sib-profile-lock.schema.json`
 * `sib-trust-config.schema.json`
 * `sib-error-codes.schema.json`
+* `paired-checkpoint.schema.json`
+* `canonical-encoding.schema.json`

 Schema requirements:

 * MUST enforce Global ID form when `paired-distributed` is enabled.
+* MUST require floats to be encoded as strings where determinism matters (waivers, tolerances, etc.).
 * MUST enforce deterministic ordering constraints where representable (or require tooling normalization).
 * MUST require `AllowEmpty` only when explicitly set; default false.

+---

+# 12. Canonical Encoding Rules (mandatory)

+To ensure hashes are portable across implementations, **all canonical hashing inputs** MUST follow these rules.

+## 12.1 Digest encoding (mandatory)

+* SHA-256 values MUST be represented as **lowercase hex** (64 chars), no prefix.
+* Container image digests MAY preserve `sha256:` prefix where ecosystem tooling requires it; such strings MUST be treated as opaque values and included verbatim in canonical JSON after normalization.

+## 12.2 YAML normalization (mandatory)

+Sidecars are authored as YAML, but canonicalization MUST:

+1. parse YAML using a pinned YAML parser (declared in toolchain lock),
+2. convert to a JSON-compatible object with these constraints:

+   * mapping keys MUST be strings,
+   * floats MUST be represented as strings in YAML for any field that can affect determinism (schemas MUST enforce where applicable),
+3. emit canonical JSON bytes per §12.3.

+## 12.3 Canonical JSON bytes (mandatory)

+Canonical JSON bytes MUST be:

+* UTF-8 encoding
+* no insignificant whitespace
+* object keys sorted lexicographically (byte order of UTF-8)
+* arrays emitted in the deterministic order specified by this spec (e.g., §7.4 ordering rules)
+* numbers:

+  * NaN/Inf are forbidden
+  * integers emitted without leading zeros
+  * floats SHOULD be avoided in canonical objects; where unavoidable, they MUST be strings

+## 12.4 CanonicalEncodingRulesDigest (mandatory)

+Implementation root MUST include a `canonical-encoding.yaml` describing the applied encoding rules and version.
+Tooling MUST compute:

+`CanonicalEncodingRulesDigest = SHA256(canonical_json_bytes(canonical-encoding.yaml))`

+Changes to encoding rules MUST trigger `TRG_CANONICAL_ENCODING_RULES_CHANGED` (STATE).

+---